guedou/scapy-handson/trophies/manipulating_packets.md

 - `ls(PROTO)` list the fields of the _PROTO_ protocol
 - the `/` operator stacks protocols
 - four Scapy protocol headers are required
-- the `DNSQR` layer must be used as the DNS query